hunglun/debug_object/README.md

 No!
 Hit a roadblock.
 A program can not call asm on some string made during runtime.
 The assembly code in __asm__() must be fixed during compilation time.

+# use mmap and byte code
+see b0.cpp
+How to convert c program into byte code on development machine?

+# use libtcc
+compile c program on the fly in target and run it. see c0